Kerala Ayurveda Academy

 Are there alumni benefits?

 Yes.
-Alumni receive continuing education access, including live access to the Weekly Virtual Classes, discounts on continuing education programs, wellness services and Kerala Ayurveda products, and may join the online alumni database to be discoverable by health seekers.
-Graduates can list as Ayurvedic Graduates on the academy website.
+Alumni receive continuing education access, including live access to the weekly virtual classes, discounts on continuing education programs, wellness services, and Kerala Ayurveda products.
+Alumni may also join the online alumni database to be discoverable by health seekers and can list as Ayurvedic Graduates on the academy website.

 Format: Live online + in person · Milpitas, CA